 There are grants available for you to take advantage of in the UK should you qualify.
 There are also a number of grants available in the US.
 This can help to ease the burden of the cost to install renewable energy sources.

 Do your research informing the right decision for you to benefit from renewable energy.
 If you can, prioritize investment in at-home renewable energy generation.
 You can become less reliant on the grid and save money long term.
 You’ll also be taking that important individual step to help reduce our reliance on fossil fuels.

 The future of renewable energy is exciting.
 We all need to work towards the same goal: reducing greenhouse gases.
 So, if you are passionate about it, why not get out into the community and begin to spread the word?
 If you have chosen to install solar power then inform people of the benefits.

 In fact, you could even begin a campaign or project to make renewable energy possible for your community.
 You could install a small renewable energy farm through crowdfunding clean energy projects or investments.
 This can help your community to make use of renewable energy.

 So whether it is solar power or wind power, you can make it work.
 Renewable energy tips include communicating, engaging, and informing the transition.
 There's work to be done and collectively we can make it happen.

 We are experiencing growth in many cities and other areas around the world.
 New housing, therefore, becomes essential.
-This provides us with the chance to make renewable energy part of policy informing the building process8.
+This provides us with the chance to make renewable energy part of policy informing the building process6.